h2oai/sparkling-water/doc/src/site/sphinx/deployment/kubernetes.rst

 Automatic Mode of External Backend
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In automatic mode, Sparkling Water starts external H2O on Kubernetes automatically.
+In the automatic mode, Sparkling Water starts external H2O on Kubernetes automatically.
 The requirement is that the
 driver node is configured to communicate with the Kubernetes cluster.
 Docker image for the external H2O backend
 is specified using the ``spark.ext.h2o.external.k8s.docker.image`` option.